Dear NYOS Community,

 As we approach the construction phase of the project, there is still much work to be done.
 However, much has been accomplished as well.

-- After many hours of work and meetings, the design and planning phases of the facility are nearly complete.
-The engineering work on the site continues, and the permitting work with the city continues on schedule.
+- After many hours of work and meetings, the design and planning phases of the facility are complete.
+The engineering work on the site continues, and the permitting work with the city nears completion.

-- The construction documents are nearly finalized and construction bidding begins in the first quarter of the year.
-Ground‑breaking is expected in the second quarter, and the new facilities should be ready for the 2021-22 school year.
+- The construction documents are finalized and construction bidding completed in April, 2020.
+A contractor has been selected, ground-breaking is expected in July, and the new facilities should be ready for the 2021-22 school year.

 - A group of new teachers are being hired for the upcoming school year.
 They will intern with current teachers to learn how NYOS operates.
 Thus, they will be better prepared to fill the need for new teachers when the first group of additional students arrive, in 2021-22.